A History of the World Part II (1500-Present): Becoming Modern

 N/A

-Students will be able to demonstrate a broad familiarity with major historical events and trace connections between watershed moments over time and across the globe.
+Appraise major historical events and trace connections between watershed moments overtime and across the globe that shaped the present.

-Students will be able to explain varied historical perspectives in significant moments.
-They will understand why different peoples think, govern themselves, fight and interact with each other the ways they do.
+Evaluate varied historical perspectives significant moments.
+They will be able to analyzewhy different peoples think, govern themselves, fight and interact with each other the ways they do.

-Students will learn to excavate different types of historical sources including written texts, art, artifacts, photos, and video.
+Analyze and critique different types of historical sources including written texts, art,artifacts, architecture, photos, recordings and video.

-Students will develop students’ critical thinking, writing, rhetorical skills and the ability to construct evidence-based arguments about history.
+Utilize their critical thinking, writing, and rhetorical skills and to construct evidence-basedarguments about history.

 Suggested Course Textbooks: